 3a.
 What happens if there is damage during the move?

 As long as you have a moving Certificate of Insurance, you must not worry about any damages that may occur during the move.

 In case of damage, the moving company will be liable to meet the minimum insurance requirements.
-Make sure to immediately contact the building manager and estimate the amount of property damage.
+For example, if you were moving heavy large items like a piano or a pool table, and walls or floors of the building were damaged, make sure to immediately contact the building manager and estimate the amount of property damage.
 The insurance company will then pay the amount from the insurance coverage of your movers.

 3b.
 Building Restrictions

 When planning your move, keep in mind the restrictions imposed by building management.
 Before giving a quote, good moving companies always talk about building restrictions.
 Based on our experience, we advise you to look out for the following restrictions::

 - Some buildings do not allow moving over the weekend or only allow moves on weekdays during certain hours.
 So make sure to check this with your building manager;